Cornmeal Pancake Recipe

 - milk

-until you have a smooth, thick and just-barely-evenly-pourable batter.
+until you have a (mostly) smooth, thick and pourable-with-just-a-little-lumpiness batter, about ¾ to 1 cup.
 When in doubt, err on the side of thicker: you can always add more milk.

 To make a pancake, put about ¼ cup batter into the center of the pan.
-(The batter is thick, so you can use a ⅓ cup measure to pour quickly without having to scrape down the sides.)
+(Use a ⅓ cup measure to pour quickly without having to scrape down the sides.)

 Cook a couple minutes, checking the bottom with a spatula and flipping when it’s an even, deep golden brown.
 The top should be bubbling lightly, but without the bubbles bursting.